videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/plugins/noise-suppresion.md

 ### Instantiate `VideoSDKNoiseSuppressor`

-With the library installed lets create an instance of the `VideoSDKNoiseSuppressor`.
+After installing the library, initialize an instance of the `VideoSDKNoiseSuppressor`.

 ```js
 // Import package